In Memoriam: Ruth Bader Ginsburg 1933-2020

 "When Doctors Go Off Script," AARP Bulletin, Oct.
 2019

 Did the Defendants, including the Roman Catholic Diocese of Albany, violate New York state laws concerning contracts, promises, and fiduciaries when they either stopped paying or drastically reduced the pensions of former employees of St. Clare's Hospital?
-Read Court's Decision on Motion to Dismiss and Press Release
+Read Court's Decision on Motion to Dismiss and Press Release and Watch

 The Court of Appeals for the D.C.
 Circuit reversed the trial court and remanded this Olmstead case.
 Now a class of approximately 1000 nursing facility residents wanting to live in their own homes with the same kind of medical services and supports as they receive in nursing facilities need D.C. to provide assistance.
 Read